za3k/subsetg-book/intro-040-loops.md

 label.
 We're going to refer to the same `FORMAT` statement in the following examples as well.

-If we want instead to print the numbers 1, 3, and 5, we can add `BY 2` either before or after `TO 5`.
-This illustrates a general principle in PL/I that the parts of a statement can usually be written in any order.
+If we want instead to print the numbers 1, 3, and 5, we can write `i = 1 TO 5 BY 2` or `i = 1 BY 2 TO 5`.
+This illustrates a general
+principle in PL/I that the parts of a statement can usually be written in any order.
 For example, `FIXED(15) BINARY`, `BINARY(15) FIXED`, and `BINARY FIXED(15)`